kelseyhightower/kubernetes-the-hard-way/README.md

 The target audience for this tutorial is someone planning to support a production Kubernetes cluster and wants to understand how everything fits together.

-Also this tutorial assumes that you have some experiences of KVM (i.e. creating and deleting VMs).
+Also this tutorial assumes that the audience have some experiences of KVM (i.e. creating and deleting VMs).

 ## Cluster Details